peterwu-1031/peterwu-1031.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Our work, **DEA-NIMC: Dynamic Energy-Aware Policy for Near/In-Memory Computing Hybrid Architecture**, has been accepted to the 2023 IEEE System-on-Chip Conference (SOCC) for oral presentation!
+Our work, **DEA-NIMC: Dynamic Energy-Aware Policy for Near/In-Memory Computing Hybrid Architecture**, has been accepted to the 2023 IEEE System-on-Chip Conference (SOCC) for oral presentation.